drart/performanceenvironment2016/README.md

 TODO

 - Use wires to sync impulse (using flocking 0.1.6, move to 0.2.0dev?)
-- Integrate osc.js -- leave this for now
 - MIDI (Push, LPD-8)
      - https://github.com/crosslandwa/push-wrapper (awesome but seems to be normalled to a midi port)
      - https://github.com/Ableton/push-interface (great docs)